Notary fees when buying a house or apartment

 • General rate for undeveloped long-term land and natural assets: 10%

-• Reduced rate for purchase of sole owner-occupied home: 2%(conditions)
+• Reduced rate for purchase of sole owner-occupied home: 2% (see conditions below, previously 3%)

 • Reduced rate for protected moments as sole owner-occupied property: 1%(conditions)